ercbk/Indiana-COVID-19-Tracker/README.md

 <img src="plots/county-pos-bar-2020-04-15.png" width="3897" />

+  - The top 20 counties according to estimated average percent change are shown.
+Counties at the top are experiencing the highest growth rates in positive test results.
   - The percent changes are estimated using the same regression equation as the regional percent changes in the previous chart except I’m using county data here.
-  - Only the top 20 counties according to average percent change are shown.
-Only counties that have had at least 5 positive cases for a week or more are considered.
+  - Only counties that have had at least 5 positive cases for a week or more are considered.
 I’m trying to weed out the high rate estimates that are due to a spike in testing.
 As tests become more widely available, I’ll remove this constraint.